-We prepared a list of seven tips that will surely help you sell your eLearning course quickly and cost-efficiently.
+We prepared a list of seven tips to help you sell your eLearning course quickly and cost-efficiently.
 So, without further delay, let’s look at the seven tips.

 1. Come up with a relevant course.